SunjeetKajla/Song-Player---CLI-py-exe-Web/README.md

 ## 👤 Author

-Made with 💙 by Lord Shadow a.k.a.
-Cid-kun
+Made with 💙 by SunjeetKajla
 If you enjoy music without interruptions, this one's for you.